 Over 870 pages of intriguing photography, graphic-design, illustration, art and stories, photo book reviews, and so much more.

 All 7 available issues: dienacht #8, 11, 12, 13, 14, 15 and the special issue “Ostkreuzschule – Faits Divers”.

 40 Euro (instead of 50 Euro regular price)

-dienacht Publishing proudly presents Chad Moore’s book “Anyone in love with you (already knows)”, now available for pre-orders!
+dienacht Publishing proudly presents Chad Moore’s book “Anyone in love with you (already knows)”!

 “Whenever I move to a new city on my own, I have the same sort of experience within my first few days.
 I go to a bar, I sit down, stumble my way through ordering a beer in whatever language is spoken (often with lots of hand gesturing) and take a look around.
 Inevitably, I end up with a similar scene in front of me: a couple fighting, a couple in love, an awkward date, an older man alone.
 In the same bar there will always be a group of young people laughing, enjoying themselves, fully comfortable with who they are and what they are doing, or at least appearing so.
 This is who I’m always most interested in.
 How did they get to be friends?
 What moments have they shared together to lead to that round of laughter?
 Who has hurt who?
 Do they know it?
 A complex algorithm of trysts and adventures, mistakes and triumphs leading to each quip, each kiss, each stare.” – Gabi Manga

 14 x 20 cm, 158 pages, book in a printed slipcase